ActsAsParanoid/acts_as_paranoid/README.markdown

 -   :column => 'deleted_at'
 -   :type => 'time'

 The values shown are the defaults.
-While *column* can be anything (as long as it exists in your database), *type* is restricted to "boolean" or "time".
+While *column* can be anything (as long as it exists in your database), *type* is restricted to "boolean", "time" or "string".

+If your column type is a "string", you can also specify which value to use when marking an object as deleted by passing `:deleted_value` (default is "deleted").

 ### Filtering